 It cannot be helped.
-After Loublande, this must perforce be a most personal of reviews.
+After visiting Loublande, this must perforce be the most personal of reviews.

-For speaking very personally, Loublande changed a lot of things for me.
+For speaking very personally, Loublande changed many things for me.

 But among others, it changed my perspective on this book.